-You can make international calls, and send faxes from Thimphu and Paro.
+The internationl dialling code is +975.
+You can make international calls from Thimphu and Paro.

 The electricity supply in Bhutan is rated at 220 volts, and appliances requiring 240 volts will work normally.
 If you bring electrical appliances you should also bring an international adaptor.
 Round two-pin plugs are the most common types in the region.
 Adaptors can be purchased prior to departure to the Himalaya.
 Please note that electricity supplies are subject to disruption, and that electricity is available in only a few of our lodges.

+Bhutan is famous for its fine handcrafts like hand-woven woollen or cotton fabrics, gold or silver ornaments, silverwares and woodworks - masks, bowls, traditional tables, bamboo and rattan wares.
 Thimphu is the best place to find the variety of goods from the different parts of the country.
 Export of the antiques and other religious objects such as statues, prayer wheels, and bells is strictly forbidden.
 New thangkas (religious paintings) are a permissible export.

 All nationalities require a visa for Bhutan.
 Travellers can only enter Bhutan as part of a group visa.
 Independent visas are not issued.
 The cost of the visa is covered in our tour.